unity-sds/unity-sps-prototype/hysds/README.md

 # Deploying cluster on local

+The cluster can be deployed with two different methods which are described in the following subsections.

+## Method 1: Deploy via Bash script

-use the `deploy.sh` script to deploy all resources at once
+Use the `deploy.sh` script to deploy all resources at once

 ```bash
 $ ./deploy.sh --help